httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Content-Digest   = sf-dictionary
 ~~~

-`Content-Digest` member-keys convey the hashing algorithm (see {{algorithms}})
+where member-keys convey the hashing algorithm (see
+{{algorithms}}) used to compute the digest
+and have no parameters.
-used to compute the digest.
-Member-values are the output of the digest
+Member-values are the output of the digest calculation
-calculation.
-Member-values MUST be of type sf-binary.
+and their syntax is `sf-binary`.
 For example:

 ~~~ http-message